Pervasive-AI-Lab/ar1-pytorch/README.md

 We are working to release AR1* hyper-parameter settings for other common Continual Learning benchmarks.
 Send an email to vincenzo.lomonaco@unibo.it in case you're interested!

+Aim is to run and understand the code in this repository.